ayaanzhaque/MultiMix/README.md

 For sparingly-supervised segmentation, we generate saliency maps based on the predicted classes using the gradients of the encoder.
 While the segmentation images do not necessarily represent pneumonia, the classification task, the generated maps highlight the lungs, creating images at the final segmentation resolution.
 These saliency maps can be used to guide the segmentation during the decoder phase, yielding improved segmentation while learning from limited labeled data.
 In our algorithm, the generated saliency maps are concatenated with the input images, downsampled, and added to the feature maps input to the first decoder stage.
 Moreover, to ensure consistency, we compute the KL divergence between segmentation predictions for labeled and unlabeled examples.
 This penalizes the model from making predictions that are increasingly different than those of the labeled data, which helps the model fit more appropriately for the unlabeled data.

 ## Datasets
-The models were trained and tested on the combinedclassification and segmentation tasks using data from two dif-ferent sources:  pneumonia detection (CheX) [1] and JSRT[2].
+The models were trained and tested on the combined classification and segmentation tasks using data from two dif-ferent sources:  pneumonia detection (CheX) [1] and JSRT[2].
 Furthermore, we used the Montgomery County chest X-rays (MCU) [3] and a subset of the NIH chest X-ray dataset(NIHX) [4] for cross-domain evaluation.

 ![Datasets](https://github.com/ayaanzhaque/MultiMix/blob/main/images/datasets_table.png?raw=true)